 How can I help my child avoid cavities?

 This is a great question that we hear a lot.
 Make sure that your child brushes his teeth twice a day with fluoride toothpaste.
 Flossing daily is also important, as flossing can reach spots between the teeth that brushing simply can’t.
-And finally, we encourage you to schedule regular appointments with Dr. Jack Brinkley at our Taylorsville, NC office so that we can check the state of your child’s teeth and gums, as well as provide a professional cleaning to protect him or her from cavities and gum disease.
+And finally, we encourage you to schedule regular appointments with Dr. Scott Smith at our Taylorsville, NC office so that we can check the state of your child’s teeth and gums, as well as provide a professional cleaning to protect him or her from cavities and gum disease.

 What is the best way to clean my baby’s teeth?